Olympic Champion Joey Cheek Sees Glory in Giving

 BLOCK: Is it a scary moment too?

-Mr. CHEEK: Thank you and thanks for having me.
+NORRIS: Thank you, and thanks for having me.